Indian women’s hockey team gear up to kick off Germany tour against China - www.lokmattimes.com

 Indian women’s hockey team gear up to kick off Germany tour against China

-New Delhi [India], July 15 : The Indian women's hockey team will face off against China on Sunday in ...
+New Delhi, July 15 The Indian women's hockey team will face off against China on Sunday in the ...

-New Delhi [India], July 15 : The Indian women's hockey team will face off against China on Sunday in the first game of the Germany tour, where they will play three matches from July 16 to July 19.
+New Delhi, July 15 The Indian women's hockey team will face off against China on Sunday in the first game of the Germany tour, where they will play three matches from July 16 to 19.

 Indian Women’s Hockey Team Vice-Captain Deep Grace Ekka added, "We know our opponents well, and we have squared off against China multiple times in the recent past.
 We know what they are capable of, but at the same time, it allows us to prepare ourselves accordingly.
 We are confident of getting a good result from the match."

-The Indian Women's Hockey Team last squared off against World No. 4 Germany in the 2021-22 FIH Women's Hockey Pro League on March 13th last year.
-The match ended with India picking a 1 - 1 (3 - 0 SO) win in the shoot-outs.
+Meanwhile, the Indian Women's Hockey Team last squared off against World No. 4 Germany in the 2021-22 FIH Women's Hockey Pro League on March 13 last year.
+The match had ended with India picking a 1 - 1 (3 - 0 SO) win in the Shoot-outs.
 Since 2013, the two teams have faced off against each other five times, with India winning the contest twice, while Germany won it three times.

 Indian women's hockey team chief coach Janneke Schopman said that the team will stick to their plans and play to their strengths on the Germany tour.